playfulprogramming/playfulprogramming/content/crutchcorn/collections/harsh-leadership-truths/posts/inheriting-bad-tech/index.md

 -----

-Between the incremental migration and moving to a monorepo, we had out work cut out for us.
+Between the incremental migration and moving to a monorepo, we had our work cut out for us.
 Luckily, there was suddenly a huge influx of low-hanging fruit that needed addressing.
-I say "luckily", because its environments like that where I've found junior engineers to thrive.
+I say "luckily," because it's environments like that where I've found junior engineers to thrive.

 When provided an opportunity to teach: I took it.
 I held regular 1:1s to schedule time with them, did frequent "lunch and learn"s to train on the tooling we'd be adapting next, and even built out scaffolding for them to reference on their own time.
-They did exceptionally at these tasks; making sure to regularly check-in when needed, but otherwise forging their path into the belly of this beast we were set on conquering.
+They did exceptionally at these tasks; making sure to regularly check in when needed, but otherwise forging their path into the belly of this beast we were set on conquering.

-> While I wish I could take all of the credit for that, it's truly their willingness to learn and execute that allowed us to move forward as quickly as we had.
-I was genuinely so impressed with their abilities and that's not just lip-service.
+> While I wish I could take all the credit for that, it's truly their willingness to learn and execute that allowed us to move forward as quickly as we had.
+I was genuinely so impressed with their abilities, and that's not just lip-service.

 This, alone, came with a number of lessons for myself:

 - It's extremely important to budget time for training.

-  While it's often easy to overlook the need to assign tasks for "do research", these often end up being the most important in the grand scheme of things.
-Doing so provides insights into what your team is doing in a given moment; without them your team may find themselves in an endless game of "task whackamole" where they feel the need to ignore training in favor of executing.
+  While it's often easy to overlook the need to assign tasks for "do research," these often end up being the most important in the grand scheme of things.
+Doing so provides insights into what your team is doing in a given moment; without them, your team may find themselves in an endless game of "task whackamole" where they feel the need to ignore training in favor of executing.

-- Having code to reference is intensely more helpful than speaking at a high-level about concepts.
+- Having code to reference is intensely more helpful than speaking at a high level about concepts.

   While this may not be universally true (some adapt to concepts faster than usage), I've seen time-and-time again how referential material is more helpful than spoken concepts.
 By having something to look back towards, your mentees can: